-Do you experience a crawling “pins and needles” sensation in your legs that’s only relieved when you move them?
-You may have Restless Leg Syndrome (RLS).
+Do you experience a crawling sensation in your legs that is only relieved by movement?
+If so, you may have restless leg syndrome (RLS).

-To give you a better idea of just what RLS is, we’ve compiled information on the symptoms, causes, and treatments.
-While there is no definitive cure, new research has introduced some methods that provide relief.
+To give you a better idea of what is restless leg syndrome or RLS, we have compiled information on the symptoms, causes, and treatments of the condition.
+While there is no definitive cure, new research has provided some methods that can provide relief.

-Heredity also plays a role, and some suggest that there could be a gene factor resulting in RLS.
-Nearly half of those suffering from restless leg syndrome have a family member who also has the condition.
+Heredity may also play a role; nearly half of those suffering from restless leg syndrome have a family member who also suffers from the condition.

 Some women develop restless leg syndrome during pregnancy, especially during the third trimester.
-Though in most cases, symptoms disappear about a month postpartum.
+However, in most cases, symptoms disappear about one month after giving birth.

-If you take medications containing antihistamines, antipsychotics, or antidepressants, be cautious.
-These medications might aggravate your RLS symptoms.
+Medications containing antihistamines, antipsychotics, or antidepressants can also aggravate your RLS symptoms.

-Some persistent health issues can contribute to the development or worsening of RLS.
-These include:
+Some health issues can contribute to the development or worsening of RLS, including:

 - Peripheral neuropathy